At a Glance

 Please note that this reading includes dehumanizing language.
 We have chosen to include the terms in order to honestly communicate the bigoted language of the time.
-We recommend that teachers review Discussing Sensitive Topics in the Classroom before using this material.
+We recommend that teachers review Strategies for Addressing Racist and Dehumanizing Language in Literature before using this material.

 This excerpt appears as Handout 3.4 on page 82 of Teaching Mockingbird.

 In her autobiography, Outside the Magic Circle, white Southerner Virginia Foster Durr recalls how the customs of the Jim Crow South affected her seventh birthday party:

 During the summer of Aunt May’s visit, she heard the little black children in the backyard calling my sister “Sis.”
 My brother called her Sis, and I called her Sister.
 Well, Aunt May sent Grandmother’s house servant, Easter, out to tell the little black children they couldn’t call Josephine Sis.
 They had to call her Miss Josephine.
 We were astonished and hurt and didn’t know what this was about.
 Here Sister, who had been playing with the black children all her life, had to be called Miss Josephine all of a sudden.
 But Sister solved the problem by telling them, “Now, you don’t have to call me Miss Josephine; you just call me Miss Sis.”
 So after that all the children, white and black, called her Miss Sis.
 She solved the problem by not hurting anybody’s feelings.
 She spent her life doing that.